LeMyst/WikibaseIntegrator/README.md

 wbi_config['WIKIBASE_URL'] = 'http://wikibase.svc'
 ```

-You can find more default parameters in the file wbi_config.py
+You can find more default settings in the file wbi_config.py

 ## Wikimedia Foundation User-Agent policy ##